mlassak/odh-gitops/README.md

 ## Release Strategy

 - **No Formal Releases**: This repository does not have official releases.
 Users are expected to clone or fork the repository and use it as a basis for their own configurations.
-- **Branch per OpenShift AI Version**: Each version of OpenShift AI has a dedicated branch (e.g., `rhoai-3.0`, `rhoai-3.1`) to ensure compatibility
+- **Branch per OpenShift AI Version**: Each version of OpenShift AI has a dedicated branch (e.g., `rhoai-3.0`, `rhoai-3.1`) to ensure compatibility.
-- **Version Selection**: Always select the branch corresponding to your target OpenShift AI version
+- **Version Selection**: Always select the branch that corresponds to your target OpenShift AI version.